Related Blogs

 Class 1

-Class 1 vehicles are typically personal vehicles on the road, like your car in your house and lot for sale, that is not as big as trucks.
+Class 1 vehicles are typically personal vehicles on the road, like your car in your house and lot for sale, that are not as big as trucks.
 Examples include cars, motorcycles, jeepneys, and vans.
 Specifically, these vehicles have a maximum of 2 axles and a height that reaches up to 7.5 feet only.
 When it comes to high-roof vans, a specific height requirement must be satisfied for a vehicle to be categorized under Class 1.
 For example, a Hi-Ace van satisfies the height requirement of a Class 1 vehicle, but a Hyundai H350 does not.

 Class 2